1,000+ Opportunities

 Find out the impact of ECA exchange programs and initiatives in each U.S. state.

-Based on current listing details, eligibility includes: Universities, State/local governments.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Universities, State/local governments.
+Confirm the full requirements in the official notice before applying.

 Citizen Diplomacy Action Fund (CDAF) is sponsored by U.S. Department of State's Bureau of Educational and Cultural Affairs.
 Citizen Diplomacy Action Fund (CDAF) is a small grants competition funded by the U. S. Department of State through IREX, offering up to $10,000 to alumni of U. S. Government exchange programs.